Favorite Session Locations in Charlottesville

 Other things to consider:

-When shooting in public places, I like to recommend early morning or sunset sessions to avoid crowds and bystanders so that you're not distracted/uncomfortable.
-This also generally expands our options of available space due to lighting and accessibility.
+When shooting in public places, I like to recommend early morning or sunset sessions to avoid crowds and bystanders.
+This also expands our options of available locations because of better lighting.
 Many locations require shooting during business hours of 9-5, which isn't always ideal for light, but we definitely can make adjustments to do so!
-The locations I've suggested below are go-to favorites because they're public yet still feel private.

 These locations all provide areas of open shade that make shooting at relatively any time of day a possibility.
-This is a big one for me because while I would love to shoot in the "golden hour," every time (the 1-2 hour window of magical glowy light before sunset), this is rarely a possibility for families with young kids.
-I like to think that families appreciate my flexibility and understanding from a parents' perspective.
-The golden hour often doubles as the witching hour for kids under 4 who typically are eating dinner, getting tired, and going to bed around that time.
-Confidence that I can make it work whether shooting at 10 in the morning or 3 in the afternoon is must!
+This is a big one for me because while I would love to shoot in the "golden hour" every time (the 1-2 hour window of magical glowy light before sunset), it’s not always possible, especially with young kids.

 PERSONALITY CENTERED FAMILY PHOTO LOCATIONS: